-Learn how to interpret body language and eliminate misunderstandings and strengthen your bond.
+Learn how to interpret your cat’s body language to eliminate misunderstandings and strengthen your bond.

 While I was working one day, Natasha my feline diva, assumed her usual “office manager” position by sitting in my lap with her front paws draped over my left forearm.
 I petted her as I read something on the computer screen.
 Suddenly, she bit my wrist and threw in a terse hiss for emphasis.
 This didn’t just happen out of the blue.
 On reflection, I realized that while I was petting her, I wasn’t paying attention when the fur on her back rippled and she glanced over her shoulder at me with a “please stop” body language expression on her face.
 Her tail was also slapping my leg with increasing intensity.
 In short, it was my fault I got bitten, because I didn’t take heed of Natasha’s warning signals.